 Lastly, given the high stakes attached to the piece of furniture, think about insurance.
 Therefore, consult your insurer about the best cover for your pieces.

-Now you have the checklist for shipping your antiques furniture.
+Now you have the checklist for shipping your antique furniture.
 The ball is in your court to do the right thing next time you ship an antique piece of furniture.